 Murphy created and maintains the HubCityMusic website which documents the history of live music in Oelwein Iowa.
 The website includes sections on the Coliseum Ballroom, Country Music, Rock Music, and Notable Boosters of Oelwein Music.
 Viewers to the site can also leave comments on any page they visit.
-In two years time there have been over 35,000 visitors at HubCityMusic from all over the world.
+In four years time there have been over 50,000 visitors at HubCityMusic from all over the world.

 Murphy’s musical career has spanned 40+ years.
 He learned guitar from Sister Mary Jo at Sacred Heart School and then formed his first band with Randy Landas and Mike Vargason which was called Bilbo Baggins Blues Band.
 From that point on he has performed live music across the Midwest and in the casinos of Reno and Lake Tahoe Nevada.